fenixkz/rl_journey/Lesson-4/theory.md

 ### On-Policy vs Off-Policy

 Okay, let's introduce some terms for better and clearer understanding.
 Our policy $\pi_\theta$ is the brain that decides what actions it should take given that it is in some state.
 To train an RL agent, we need to gather data.
 To gather data, the agent has to interact with the environment, which means picking actions, performing them, and observing the reward and the resulting state.
-When the agent is gathering data, it is using a "behavior policy"—in other words, the version of its $\pi_\theta$ that was used to collect the data.
+When the agent is gathering data, it is using a "behavior policy" - in other words, the version of its $\pi_\theta$ that was used to collect the data.

 After data is collected, say a single $(s_t, a_t, r_{t+1}, s_{t+1})$ tuple, we want to use it to improve our policy.
-The policy that we are going to improve we will call the "target policy"—the version of our $\pi_\theta$ that we are going to update (via backpropagation, for example).
+The policy that we are going to improve we will call the "target policy" - the version of our $\pi_\theta$ that we are going to update (via backpropagation, for example).

 An algorithm is considered on-policy if the target and behavior policies are the same.
 In other words, the agent updates the same version of $\pi_\theta$ that it used to gather the data.
 We have seen this in REINFORCE, where we used the same policy for data gathering and updating.

 An algorithm is considered off-policy if the target and behavior policies are not guaranteed to be the same.
 In other words, the agent updates its current $\pi_\theta$ with data gathered by an older version of itself.
 We saw this in our DQN chapter, where we gathered data, stored it in a replay buffer, and then sampled from that buffer to update the network.

-Now, why do scholars care so much about this distinction?
+**Now, why should we care so much about this distinction?**

-The first and main reason is that the standard Policy Gradient theorem does not work directly with off-policy data.
+- The first and main reason is that the standard Policy Gradient theorem does not work directly with off-policy data.

     Think about it: the gradient for an on-policy method like Actor-Critic is $Advantage \times \nabla \log \pi(a|s)$.
 This formula explicitly says, "Given the action $a$ that was just sampled from our current policy $\pi$, what is the gradient of its log-probability?"
 If you feed this formula an action from a replay buffer that was taken by an old policy, the entire premise is violated.
 The gradient is no longer a valid direction for improvement and becomes meaningless noise.

-So how does learning work for off-policy methods?
+    **So how does learning work for off-policy methods?**

     Their learning is rooted in the principles of value-based learning.
 The update for an off-policy method like DQN or SAC is based on the Bellman equation: $Target = r + \gamma \cdot Q(s', a')$.
 This formula learns the value of a state-action pair.
 It doesn't care which policy generated the $(s, a, r, s')$ tuple.
 It can learn the correct value for any transition, whether it came from an old policy, a random policy, or an expert policy.
 This is what makes it compatible with a replay buffer.

-The second reason is that on-policy algorithms have the unique property of higher stability.
+- The second reason is that on-policy algorithms have the unique property of higher stability.

     The stability comes from the fact that the update is always directly relevant to the current policy.
 The gradient is a low-variance, "true" signal for improvement.
 This property makes on-policy algorithms much more stable than their counterparts.
 Off-policy algorithms can be unstable because learning from "stale" data can be dangerous.
 The algorithm has to correct for the fact that the old data wasn't generated by the current policy.
 This is why state-of-the-art algorithms like SAC and TD3 need so many tricks (twin critics, target networks) to avoid divergence.

 This sounds like on-policy methods are the obvious choice, but then why would anyone use off-policy methods?
 The answer is the single most important trade-off in modern RL: sample efficiency.